leozqi/blog/content/blog/math-for-eng.md

 $$F(s) = \int_\alpha^\beta K(s, t)\\, f(t)\\, dt$$

-where $K(s, t)$ is the _kernel_ of the transformation, and the limits of integration $\alpha$ and $beta$ may be infinite but must satisfy $\alpha < \beta$.
+where $K(s, t)$ is the _kernel_ of the transformation, and the limits of integration $\alpha$ and $\beta$ may be infinite but must satisfy $\alpha < \beta$.
 {% end %}

+An integral transform takes a function of _time_ and makes it a function of another variable.

+$$f(t): [0, \infty) \mapsto g(\tau): [a, \infty)$$

-An integral transform **maps** an equation from its original _function space_ ("domain") to another, where manipulating and solving the equation may be much easier than in the original domain.
+> An integral transform **maps** an equation from its original _function space_ ("domain") to a different space.

+This is useful when the the new function is easily manipulated in terms of $\tau$ rather than $t$.
-The solution can be mapped back to the originating domain using the inverse of the transform.
+The solution can be mapped back to the time domain using the transform's _inverse_.

+A list of useful transforms:

+- _Fourier transform_: given a signal, the transform maps it into the function describing the frequencies present in the signal.
+- _Hilbert transform_: component of the analytic representation of a real-valued signal $u(t)$
+- _Laplace transform_: converts $f(t)$ to a function of a complex variable $s$: converts differentiation and integration in the time domain into multiplication and division in the Laplace domain.
+- _Poisson kernel_: solves the two-dimensional Laplace equation.
+- _Weierstrass transform_: the smoothed version of $f(t)$ obtained by averaging its values, weighted with a Gaussian function centered at $t$.

+Every integral transform is a _linear operator_ because the integration operation is linear.
+If the kernel is allowed to be a generalized function, thena ll linear operators are integral transforms (Schwartz kernel theorem).

 > To put the method of Laplace transforms into proper perspective, we consider the following hypothetical situation.
 > Suppose that we want to multiply the numbers 3.163 and 16.38 together, but that we have forgotten completely how to multiply.